insidewhy/pisnge/readme.md

 - [x] PNG output format
 - [ ] Additional Mermaid diagram types (xy chart is planned soon)
+- [ ] New diagram types not supported by mermaid
 - [ ] More theming options than provided by mermaid